claimvantage/sfdx-jenkins-shared-library/README.md

   ```
  will result in the org-specific steps running in parallel for both orgs.
 Adding more files will result in more parallel work.

 Not everything required can be configured via the `project-scratch-def.json`, so there is also an extension point attribute in the **buildPackagePipeline** called _beforeTestStage_ where a closure can be added that executes arbitrary logic and is passed an `org`.
-Here is an example of using thatextension point, in this case to setup platform encryption:
+Here is an example of using that extension point, in this case to setup platform encryption:
 ```
 buildPackagePipeline(
     beforeTestStage: { org ->